krusseth-designs/capstone/README.md

-# Capstone Project Proposal - Karen Russeth
+# Capstone Project

-## PokeMath: A Gamified Learning Experience ##
+## Pokemon Challenge: A Simple Pokemon Game Application  ##
 Technologies Used: React, NodeJS, ReactStrap, PostgreSQL

 ## Introduction:
-I propose the development of a Pokemon-styled math game app.
+Pokemon Challenge is a simple Pokemon inspired game app.
 This application will be crafted using React for the front end, NodeJS for the backend, ReactStrap for styling, and PostgreSQL to manage the database.

 ## Overview:
 Pokemon Challenge is designed as a single-page game app that incorporates elements from the Pokemon universe through data sourced from the PokeAPI (https://pokeapi.co/api/v2/).
 The primary objective is to create an entertaining experience where players can build their personalized Pokedex by "catching" Pokemon monsters by selecting the correct type of the Pokemon.